Section Three: Rating Examination Papers, Recording Scores, and Providing Academic Intervention Services

 Rating Regents Exams

 When scoring student responses to multiple-choice questions on any Regents Exam, teachers must follow the directions provided by the Department or by the school’s RIC or scanning center.
 For Regents Exams, raters must follow the procedures specified in the appropriate rating guide for recording the credits awarded for responses to open-ended questions.
-If the total score for the open-ended questions ends in .5, round that total score up to the nearest whole number.
+For the Regents Comprehensive Examination in English and for the Regents Examinations in social studies, if the total score for the open-ended questions ends in .5, round that total score up to the nearest whole number.
 The names and initials of raters must be clearly written in the designated areas.

 Schools are not permitted to rescore any of the open-ended questions on any Regents Exam after each question has been rated the required number of times as specified in the rating guide, regardless of the final exam score.
 Schools are required to ensure that the raw scores have been added correctly and that the resulting scale score has been determined accurately.